 It’s like when you’re single, and sure, there are all these Tinder cuties, but you’re still looking at pics of your ex.
 It was a mutual decision.
-But who tf is allergic to fish?
-It’s in.
-A. Bowl.
-Don’t eat it and you’ll.
-Be.
-Fine.
-I promise.
-Why are we talking about this?
-This is why you can’t trust similes.
+But the real relationship was so much more than all the pictures on Tinder.

 A thousand pictures might give the viewer enough insight to grasp the personality of a particular goldfish, but how can that possibly compare to noticing that, when you sit down at your easel, Captain Ticklefins XXVII always comes over and waves with one flipper until you remember his tasty-flakes.
 Or that he hides in the shadow at sunset until the last bit of shadow, and then he swims out into the light, terrified and one moment later confused by the absence of monsters.

 I’m gonna spell it out in case my goldfish fantasies muddied the intellectual waters.
 It’s not about who can paint the best goldfish.
-Although, if you actually go buy a gold fish and try to paint it as fast as you can as it swims around in circles (great painting idea right?), you’re going to get really fast at painting things you only see for a moment.
+However, if you actually go buy a goldfish and try to paint it as fast as you can as it swims around in circles (great painting idea right?), you’re going to get really fast at painting things you only see for a moment.
 Useful, you’re thinking.
-I didn’t invent this, check out gestural and time-limited sketching #protips
+I didn’t invent this, check out gestural and time-limited sketching.

 But wait, there’s more!